siconos/siconos/README.md

 Assuming you have cloned the project into <siconos-sources>, to build and install the libraries and the python interface ::

 * Create a user options file.
-Some templates are provided in <siconos-sources>/ci_gitlab/siconos_confs.
+Some templates are provided in <siconos-sources>/config_samples.
 * Run

 ```
-mkdir build ;cd build
-cmake -DUSER_OPTIONS_FILE=<your options file> <path-to-siconos-sources>
+cmake -S <path-to-siconos-sources> -B build-siconos -DUSER_OPTIONS_FILE=<your-options-file>
-make -j 4 # or the number of cores available on your computer.
+cmake --build build-siconos -j 4 # or the number of cores available on your computer.
-make test # optional
+ctest --test-dir build-siconos   # run tests, optional
-make install
+cmake --install build-siconos
 ```

 More details in [Siconos download and install guide](https://nonsmooth.gricad-pages.univ-grenoble-alpes.fr/siconos/install_guide/index.html).